ComputationalCryoEM/ASPIRE-Python/README.md

 4. Navigate to sparse-Kam

-6. Download datafiles from https://github.com/oscarmickelin/sparse-Kam-matrices and place them into sparse-Kam/precomputed_matrices
+6. Download datafiles from https://github.com/oscarmickelin/sparse-Kam-matrices and place them into the folder sparse-Kam/precomputed_matrices/

 6. Run the simulation script with: